What’s The Difference Between EPDM And Silicone Rubber?

 • Cost-Effective: More affordable than silicone.

-While EPDM has many advantages, it also comes with some limitations.
+While EPDM has numerous advantages, it also has some limitations.

 • Chemical Limitations: Not compatible with oils, greases, and hydrocarbon fuels.